fengwang13/fengwang13.github.io/index.md

 [8]	**Feng Wang**, Xin Wang, and Yu Zhu, “Transmit beamforming for multiuser downlink with per-antenna power constraints,” in *Proc.
 IEEE ICC*, Sydney, Australia, Jun.
 2014.

 [9]	**Feng Wang**, Xin Wang, Zhaoxi Fang, and Rui Zhang, “Optimal beamforming design for two-way relaying with simultaneous energy harvesting,” in *Proc.
-2014 International Symposium on Communications, Control, and Signal Processing (ISCCSP)*, Athens, Greece, May 2014 (Invited Paper).
+2014 International Symposium on Communications, Control, and Signal Processing*, Athens, Greece, May 2014, pp. 1--5.
+(Invited Paper).

 [10]	**Feng Wang** and Yu Zhu, “An efficient CFO estimation algorithm for the downlink of 3GPP-LTE,” in *Proc.
 WCSP*, Nanjing, China, Nov.
 2011.